barcek/sprk/README.md

 # sprk

-Sprk is a customizable command line tool.
-It's similar in concept to the `argparse` module in the Python standard library and partially reinventing the wheel is a guiding principle.
-Emphasis is placed on a fullness of access, flexibility and fluid extension.

-It's intended as a versatile toolkit to be adapted by the user to any degree from any directory as circumstances and needs change.
-It does everything by default with only a single source file.
+Sprk is a customizable command line tool similar in concept to the `argparse` module in the Python standard library.
+It's intended as a versatile template to be extended and adapted by the user from any directory and to any degree as circumstances and needs change.
+It does everything by default with a single source file.

 - [Getting started](#getting-started)